Hazelnuttt/Fake-163/README.md

 > Evolution of piracy to genuine

-Althougth it is a web page built by imitating NetEase cloud music,it is a milestone in the revolution of comarade Wang.
+Although it is a web page built by imitating NetEase cloud music,it is a milestone in the evolution of comarade Wang.

 ## Usage
 With npm installed,run